koebbe14/CyberTip-Analyzer-Tool-Report-Generator/README.md

 •	JSON Report Analysis: Parses CyberTipline JSON files to extract incident summaries, suspect information, evidence details (e.g., files, URLs, chats), and IP addresses.

 •	Report Generation: Automatically creates a detailed DOCX report with sections for Incident Summary, Suspect Information, Evidence Summary, and IP Address Analysis.
+    - "Customize Report Statements" feature provides the ability to add/modify/or delete statements that are exported in the "report"
+    - allows user to edit the pre-formatted report statements or create "new" statements to be including in the report
+    - allows for "conditional" formatting of customized report statements (for example: if ESP is facebook, add [your own custom statement] to a specific section of the report)

 •	IP Address Analysis: Extracts unique IPs, queries MaxMind for geolocation (city/country) and ARIN for ownership (organization).
 Handles IPv4/IPv6, with optional query capping for large reports (>50 IPs).

 •	Exports: